gregorymargo/GCData_Project1/README.md

 Project files:

-- README.md - A description of this repository and all the files within it.
 - CodeBook.md - A description of all data manipulations performed.
 - download_data.R - An R script to download data from the original source.
+- ProjectDescription.txt - The project description, copied from the official assignment page.
+- README.md - A description of this repository and all the files within it.
 - run_analysis.R - An R script to analyze the input data and produce the tidy output data.
 - unzip_data.R - An R script to unzip the downloaded data.